 Motherly's commitment to diversity, inclusion + belonging

-* This pledge was sent Motherly staff on June 8, 2020, updated in January 2021 and June 2021.
-While we're proud of the progress we have made, we know it is not enough.
-We will continue to drive forward for meaningful diversity and inclusion improvements in 2021 and beyond.
+* This pledge was sent to Motherly staff on June 8, 2020, updated in January 2021, June ‘21, and most recently in June ‘22.
+While we're proud of the progress we have made, we realize this is a journey that we have committed ourselves to and we are determined to make real sustainable change.
+We will continue to drive forward for meaningful diversity and inclusion improvements in 2022 and beyond.
 We will continue to update this page as further commitments are made and tangible action is taken.

-We believe that every mama deserves to be supported on her journey and that every mama has a home at Motherly.
+We believe in inclusivity, that every mother deserves to be supported on her journey and has a home at Motherly.

-We commit to continuing to use our platform to advocate for systemic change that advances equality and justice for all Black mamas and their families.
+We commit to continuing to use our platform to advocate for systemic change that advances equality and justice for all BIPOC mamas and their families.

-- January '21: Understanding our Year of the Mother efforts were overtaken by COVID in 2020, we are recommitting ourselves to being the voice of the modern mother in 2021, shining a light on the current State of Motherhood.
+- January ‘21: Understanding our Year of the Mother efforts were overtaken by COVID in 2020, we recommitted ourselves to being the voice of the modern mother in 2021, shining a light on the current State of Motherhood.

-- June '21: We revealed our 4th Annual State of Motherhood survey results in May.
-Data was weighted to U.S. census data, ensuring we portrayed an accurate and true representation of BIPOC women.
-Examples of SOM 2021 coverage, which will continue throughout the year:
+- June ‘21: We revealed our 4th Annual State of Motherhood survey results in May.
+Data was weighted to U.S. census data, ensuring we portrayed an accurate and true representation of BIPOC mothers.

-We commit to establishing KPIs to ensure more inclusive content and updating our editorial manual to provide additional inclusiveness filters to help all mothers find a home at Motherly.
+We commit to establishing corporate goals to ensure we are delivering more inclusive content to help all mothers find a home at Motherly.

-- January '21: 2021 goals are being finalized now for 2021 to include specific diversity and inclusion measures and targets across our organization.
-Making sure all mamas are reflected in all we do is a top goal for 2021.
+- January ‘21: 2021 goals were updated to include specific diversity and inclusion measures and targets across our organization.
+Making sure all mothers are reflected in all we do is a top goal for 2021.

 - June ‘21: Our revised editorial manual and photography manual provides for additional inclusiveness filters and we remain committed to publishing more inclusive and diverse content to tell the stories about, and by, BIPOC mothers.

-We commit to activity seeking more diverse writers and content contributors.
+We commit to actively seeking more diverse writers and content contributors.

-- January '21: Representation is a top focus for us in 2021 and we are working to ensure we can give authentic voice across all racial, body-type, ability, socio-economic, gender, and religious diversity.
-In 2020 we created the Motherly Collective to diversity and amplify a variety of voices and experiences on our platforms.
-This year we've elevated this role and increased the budget to support.
+- January ‘21: Representation is a top focus for us in 2021 and we are working to ensure we can give authentic voice across all racial, body-type, ability, socio-economic, gender, and religious diversity.
+In 2020 we created the Motherly Collective to diversify and amplify a variety of voices and experiences on our platforms.
+This year we've elevated this role and increased the budget to support these endeavors.

-We commit to ensuring all mothers and all mothers' needs are represented in the products we curate and develop.
+We commit to ensuring all mothers and all mothers’ needs are represented in the products and classes we curate and develop.